 Comfort and Convenience Gadgets

-A compact electric cooler keeps drinks, snacks, and simple meals fresher on long drives.
-Some models can also warm food or drinks, which is helpful for winter travel or family trips.
+A compact electric cooler keeps drinks, snacks and simple meals fresher on long drives.
+Some models can also warm food or drinks.

-A car coffee maker is not essential, but it can be fun and useful if you spend long hours on quiet roads where cafés are rare.
+A car coffee maker is not essential, but it can be useful if you spend long hours on quiet roads where cafés are rare.
 For most people, a thermal flask is simpler.

-A small cable pouch keeps charging leads, adapters, earphones, memory cards, and power banks in one place.
-It avoids the messy glove-box problem.
+A small cable pouch keeps charging leads, adapters, earphones, memory cards and power banks in one place.

 Download offline maps before you leave.
 It is not a physical gadget, but it may be one of the most important tech preparations for remote road trips.